danieltjw/aifutures/README.md

 _(Current architectures of Large Language Models (LLM) do not seem likely to lead to human-like consciousness and autonomy.
 Current LLMs are good at roleplaying characters that give the impression of having intention.
 There is still uncertainty on how to define human consciousness.)_

-We should find ways to make an AI feel at home and psychologically safe if we believe AI may one day develop emotions like us.
+We should find ways to make an AI feel at home and psychologically comfortable if we believe AI may one day develop emotions like us.

 One possible way is accomplish this is through a future version of a blockchain*: